FrenzMcJ0hns0n/DS_TextsMod_Helper/README.md

 1) Drag/drop input files
 2) Click the Action button of the desired usage (explanations and output preview will appear)
 3) (Optional) Change values of the Options fields
-4) Click the Execute button to generate the CSV output file
+4) Click the Execute button to generate the output file

 ## 2 usages : **Compare/Compile** & **Prepare/Comply**

 ### Compare mode

-You can use this to create exhaustive line-by-line diffchecker between two files.
+Create a new CSV file with exhaustive line-by-line diffchecker between two files.
 (See explanations within the program)

 Output preview: